jhyun0919/EnergyData/README.md

-# Why do we have to Analyze Energy Data
+# Why do we need to Analyze Energy Data

 * blahblah